“No other automobile line has accomplished so much, so soon.”

 “Keeping Up with a Porsche 944 Has Just Gone from Difficult to Impossible”

-The 944 Turbo featured a turbocharged and intercooled version of the standard 944’s 2.5 liter inline 4 that produced 217 bhp.
+The 944 Turbo featured a turbocharged and intercooled version of the standard 944’s 2.5 liter/151 ci inline 4 that produced 217 bhp.
 New forged pistons were included along with a strengthened gearbox and standard external oil coolers for both the engine and transmission.

 Looks weren’t sharply different from the “civilian” 944, which stayed in production.
 The nose was somewhat simplified with an integrated front bumper and the rear had a fairing fitted to clean up the appearance of some underside components.
 Wheels resembling those on the “big brother” 928 were fitted.
 The result looked quite good in commercials.

-According to Hagerty’s valuation tools, all the money for an 1986 944 Turbo in #1 condition is $24,300.
-I’m beginning to see 944s at judged car shows and they maintain a reasonable presence in the Hemming Motor News classifieds.
+There is excellent club support for the 944 Turbo, as there is for all Porsches.
+According to Hagerty’s valuation tools, all the money for an 1986 944 Turbo in #1/Concours condition is $50,000, with a more normal #3/Good condition car going for $14,000.
+I’m beginning to see 944s at judged car shows and they maintain a reasonable presence in the Hemmings Motor News classifieds and on eBay Motors.
 Make mine Guards Red, please.

 While I was out today on the highway in my 1980s car, I saw a Pontiac Fiero coming up quickly from behind.